adam-vessey/islandora_batch_example/README.md

 * Write preprocessor and object classes, such that:
     * The preprocessor breaks up the objects into in parts which the "object" class can work on
-    * The object class performs minimal processing during instantiation, and has a `batchProcess()` method which does what little heavy lifting there might be (excluding derivatives, which should be generated via `hook_islandora_derivative()`.
+    * The object class takes what the preprocessor gives it and performs minimal processing during instantiation, and has a `batchProcess()` method which does what little heavy lifting there might be (excluding derivatives, which should be generated via `hook_islandora_derivative()`).

 ### Usage of this module